 Navigating my own family dynamics, and yes, making plenty of mistakes along the way, here’s the perspective when dealing with parents ie your in-laws:

+If you find that your spouse has the same values system as you and cares for you each day, then what your inlaws say or do (90% of it) naturally loses much of its power.
 Taking offense for your partner or demanding that your spouse defend on your behalf often turns into a test of loyalty nobody was ever meant to take.
 And honestly?
-Most parents are just being parents: clueless, stuck in their ways, repeating what was done to them.
+Most parents are just being parents: clueless, stuck in their ways, repeating what was done to them from generational differences.

 Lets work on the issues together instead of forcing a choice.
 That’s how you build something that lasts.